geoserver/geoserver-cloud/README.md

 $ alias dcd="docker-compose -f docker-compose.yml -f docker-compose-shared_datadir.yml"
 $ dcd up -d
 ```
-Note: In case you want to start the docker composition and being able to test some layers, you can copy data/release datadir that is part of the geoserver_submodule instead of creating the docker-compose_datadir emtpy folder, as follow:
+Note: In case you want to start the docker composition and be able to test some layers, you can copy data/release datadir that is part of the geoserver_submodule instead of creating the docker-compose_datadir emtpy folder, as follows:

 ```bash
 $ cp -rf ./geoserver_submodule/geoserver/data/release /tmp/datadir